ksylvan/docker-pgmodeler/README.md

 ## MacOS: Using this image

-On MacOS, if you wish to run this image instead of the native `SCID vs Mac` port, you need to install `XQuartz` and `socat`.
+On MacOS, if you wish to run this image, you need to install `XQuartz` and `socat`.
 With `brew` installed, do this:

 ```
 brew cask install xquartz